Predict

 All prices are in EUR and will be converted to the provided currency using the latest exchange rates, updated atleast every 12 hours.

 Specifies the currency in which the predicted price will be returned.
-The value should be a valid ISO 4217 currency code, e.g. "SEK"
+The value should be a valid ISO 4217 currency code, e.g. "SEK" for Swedish Krona.

 Model

-parameter specifies the model to be used for generating price predictions.
+The model parameter specifies the model to be used for generating price predictions.
 Select from one of our various pre-trained models tailored for different scenarios or datasets.

 Selectable Models:

-Model Name | Description |
+| Model Name | Description |

 spot-1-turbo | A quick model designed for fast predictions, ideal for real-time applications. |